monastyrskyy/monastyrskyy.github.io/_posts/2020-3-11-used_car_price_prediction.md

 ## Problem statement

-I want to give those looking to sell their cars the opportunity to get an idea of how much their car is worth based on a lot of data from a car sales website.
-The user will interact with a web app hosted through AWS to input his or her car’s features and will then receive an estimate for how much the car is worth.<br/>
+I want to give those looking to sell their cars the opportunity to get an idea of how much their car is worth based on analyzing a wide variety of data from a car sales website.<br/>

 ## Data
 ### Data overview